 Osteoarthritis is the gradual wear and tear of your joints which causes pain and stiffness.
 Normally the surfaces of your joints are surrounded by a tissue called cartilage, which prevents your bones from rubbing against each other.
-Over time cartilage can become worn away which can cause pain and stiffness in your joints, as well as swelling.
+Over time cartilage can become worn away which can cause pain and stiffness in your joints, spinal stenosis, as well as swelling.

 Other symptoms include: